 PROPONENT: Valhalla Wilderness Society

-DESCRIPTION: The western toad (Anaxyrus boreas) has been extirpated from large areas of its historic range in North America.
-Federally it is a species of ‘Special Concern’ (COSEWIC, SARA Schedule 1), and provincially it is ‘Yellow-listed’ by the BC Conservation Data Center.
-BC is fast-becoming the ‘Global Keeper of Western Toads’ due to severe population declines occurring in other regions.
-Locally, toads have become an iconic species in the West Kootenays.
+DESCRIPTION: The western toad has been extirpated from large areas of its historic range in North America.
+Federally it is a species of ‘Special Concern’ , and provincially it is ‘Yellow-listed’ by the BC Conservation Data Centre.
+BC is fast-becoming the ‘global keeper of western toads’ due to severe population declines occurring in other regions.
+Locally, toads have become an iconic species in the West Kootenay.
 The annual cycle of adult and toadlet migrations is a significant phenomenon that captures the public’s attention in our region.
-Toad migrations continue to inspire Toad Ambassadors at Fish/Bear Lakes to assist researchers and educate the public about toad ecology and conservation.
-This project is also important to local communities because people are now much more aware that the spectacular, annual migrations of western toads in our region are unparalleled by any other native species in the province.

 PHOTOS: Top row by Marcy Mahr/Bottom row by Wayne McCrory